Lost & Found (Ossington)

 Apparently, the bigger space won't exclusively be dedicated to retail.
 Next Spring, they'll open a coffee drinker's oasis on the back patio as well as a pop-up shop space in the garage.
 Until then, I'm content with a leisurely riff through the plumbing pipe racks, Radar at my feet and latte in hand.

-Photos by James C Lee
+James C Lee